Sixelayo/cudaTemplate/README.md

 - everything asked is present (TODO CHECK)
 - I also adapted camera.c for glfw and plugged callback into my template file but things could be more way more clean
-- I did not had time to properly reimplement camera controls
+- Only primitive camera control to move eye arround the center were added
 - I rewrite a few things and now use a struct Body{} instead of raw global array.
-- you can view colors on particles (bade on position, or normalized speed)
+- you can view colors on particles (bade on position, or a mapranged of normalized speed)

 ## todo